All Episodes

 That is momentous.

-Now with the polls that came out, you know, twice in two days in the New York Times or twice in three days last week about how the uh the support, the initial invasion, support for the initial invasion is high.
+Now with the polls that came out twice in two days in the New York Times or twice in three days last week about how the support, the initial invasion, support for the initial invasion is high, they polled that twice because they couldn't believe their first results.

-So I I think somebody is seeing, wait a minute, we don't have the American people on this.
+So I think somebody is seeing, wait a minute, we don't have the American people on this.

 They've been lying about what the election results in 06 are about.

-What I've been telling you, they're setting themselves up for a grand uh McGovernization type landslide defeat, and I think somebody smart in the Democrat Party's trying to reverse that direction with all this.
+And I think somebody smart in the Democrat Party is trying to reverse that direction with all this.

 That's what's happening.

-Try this headline from the Los Angeles Times, school to install footbaths for Muslims.
+Try this headline from the Los Angeles Times school to install footbaths for Muslims.

-Uh, as is Barry Lynn of the Separation Church and State Crowd.
+ACLU is fully behind the effort, as is Barry Lynn of the Separation Church and State Crowd.